Enhancing Immune Systems with Immunotherapy

 However, in the early 1980s, confusion arose around a protein called IJ, which is part of the central regulating unit of the immune system in the context of network theory.
 This is to say that, within the network framework, IJ is a major part of the central regulating unit of the system.

-An extension to the theory eventually led to a novel technology for the stabilization of the immune system.
-Today, Network Immunology is the only company in the world, that represents the Network Theory of the immune system, and technologies emerging from it.
-Details of the symmetrical immune network theory can be found in the monograph Immune Network Theory, by Geoffrey W. Hoffmann (2008).
-Further theoretical and experimental progress was made in 2010 and at the end of 2012.
+An extension to the theory eventually led to a novel technology for the modulation and stabilization of the immune system.
+Today, Network Immunology is the only company in the world, that represents the network theory of the immune system, and technologies emerging from it.
+Details of the symmetrical immune network theory can be found in the monograph Immune Network Theory by Geoffrey W. Hoffmann.

-Network Immunology is developing and owns intellectual property rights to AbstimX™, an immune system strengthening technology.
+Network Immunology fully owns intellectual property rights to AbstimX™, an immune system modulator technology and treatment.

-The technology involves combining components from multiple immune systems, to form an exceptionally strong immune system that protects against age-related degenerative diseases.
-The product itself is delivered through a series of intravenous infusions into the bloodstream.
+The technology involves adding stability to the adaptive immune system, which effectively protects the organism against age-related degenerative inflammatory diseases.
+The therapy is delivered over a period of eight weeks, through a series of subcutaneous infusions into the bloodstream.

 Multi-billion dollar unmet market need for novel inflammatory disease therapies